-Design Contract resent inspiring dining room projects form top interior designers and architects worldwide.
+Design Contract loves dining room projects from top interior designers and architects worldwide.
 Get inspired by the beautifully decorated living rooms of such talents like Thomas Pheasant, Campion Platt to Waldo Fernandez and others.
-Design Contract will give you some tips how to choose perfect dinning tables for interior design projects – take a look at the most luxurious and stylish top brands tables selection from Baxter, Boca do Lobo to Fendi Casa.
+Design Contract will give you some tips how to choose perfect dining tables for interior design projects – take a look at the most luxurious and stylish top brands’ tables selection from Baxter, Boca do Lobo to Fendi Casa.

 For his home in Florida, architect Campion Platt says he wanted “to rewrite some of the Palm Beach rules and to create a tropical sense of luxury.”
-In the dining room, a glass-droplet chandelier accents woven chairs, a Judith Brown sculpture, and a collection of artifacts.
+In the dining room, a glass droplet chandelier accents woven chairs, a Judith Brown sculpture, and a collection of artefacts.
 One of the most beautiful dining room projects.

 In Waldo Fernandez’s artfully curated Los Angeles home, a second-century Roman bust watches over the dining area, where a 1930s André Sornay table and a set of ebony Émile-Jacques Ruhlmann chairs are complemented by a Thomas Houseago wall sculpture.
 “These are all things that represent different times in my life and my career,” the designer explains.

-Your shouldn’t just pick up the dinning table that match the chairs, follow these tips to make the right choise:
+Your shouldn’t just pick up the dining table that matches the chairs, follow these tips to make the right choice:

 1. Want a contemporary look?